hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ## Implementation and Delivery Plan

-- Define Roster Data Structure and API: Design and implement the Roster class and the associated API methods.
+- Define Roster Data Structure in protobuf: Design and implement the Roster class and the associated child classes.
+- Develop the API: Method added and implemented in `PlatformState` to set a candidate roster.
-- Modify State Storage: Update the state to store the map of rosters and the candidateRosterHash and activeRosterHash fields.
+- Modify State Storage: Implement specified data structures and candidate roster logic.
-- Implement Roster Adoption Logic: Develop the logic for the platform to adopt candidate rosters based on TSS readiness and voting.
-- Update Reconnect Process: Modify the Reconnect process to use rosters instead of address books.
+- Update Components: Modify all platform components that currently use `AddressBook` to use `Rosters` instead, if any.
-- Testing and Deployment: Conduct thorough testing of the new roster implementation and deploy.
+- Testing: Conduct thorough testing as specified in this proposal.
+- Deployment: Work with DevOps and Release Engineering to deploy the changes.